casys-kaist-internal/agent-serving_MetaGPT/README.md

-# MetaGPT with a Self-Hosted vLLM Server
+# MetaGPT with a local vLLM Server

 This guide provides step-by-step instructions to set up and run a  MetaGPT that utilizes a local, vLLM-powered, OpenAI-compatible server as its API server.
 The entire environment is containerized using Docker for consistency and isolation.